Pshy0/pshy_merge/DESIGN_CHOICES.md

 module_table_namespace.Function()
 ```
 This behavior is often not re-implemented properly,
-and the result is that `require` becomes a pre-processing directive rather than lua instruction,
+and the result is that `require` becomes a pre-processor directive rather than a Lua instruction.
-that despite being an existing Lua function, does not behave as it is supposed to.
+The function looses its expected Lua behavior.

 `require` is supposed to be a function ran at runtime, not a precompiler directive.
 This project is about compiling scripts into one, so something else seamed more appropriate.